-Carlton is a Junior majoring in Aerospace Engineering and this is his third year with the team.
-The President is in charge of managing the day to day running of the team and works closely with the directors and technical team leads to ensure the production and success of WFR.
+Carlton is a junior majoring in Aerospace Engineering and this is his third year with the team.
+As President, he is in charge of managing the day-to-day running of the team and works closely with the directors and technical team leads to ensure the production and success of WFR.
 He is currently focused on creating a positive and growth-based work culture.

 Devin is a junior majoring in mechanical engineering in his fourth year with the team.
 As Technical Director, he oversees the overall design of the car and supports each individual sub-team to make sure that each area of the car can be seamlessly integrated with the others.
 His other responsibilities include overseeing manufacturing, organizing track days, and making adjustments to the car at the track.
 Aside from helping the design teams, Devin is also working on shop and tool organization and new member retainment with Carlton and Andrew.

 Andrew is a junior majoring in Aerospace engineering and this is his second year with the team.
 The Marketing team has three main departments: sponsorship relations, graphic design and social media outreach.
 Through the combination of these, the marketing team’s primary goal is to fund all of the team projects and turn the WFR design into a reality.
 This year, the marketing team is focusing on increasing social media presence and our team’s brand presence among sponsors.